 Currently, there are 146 health centres and other healthcare related centres in Tokyo which promote public health in the region.
 Of these establishments, 12 are administered in the Tama district and the islands by the TMG and through these health centres, the TMG, together with the local governments, (i) conducts health counselling, (ii) seeks countermeasures against infectious diseases, (iii) carries out food and drug safety inspections and (iv) monitors the sanitary condition of public baths and other similar business facilities.
-The TMG also operates eight hospitals; at these hospitals the TMG provides advanced and specialised medical treatment as well as such other medical services as the TMG deems necessary.
+The TMG also operates eight hospitals; at these hospitals the TMG deems necessary.